deezer/playntell/README.md

 - log file is store as ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/logs/{exp_name}``

-Once the model trained, you can perform inference on preprocessed data (from deezer or spotify playlists) with:
+Once the model is trained, you can perform inference on preprocessed data (from deezer or spotify playlists) with:
 ```sh
 $ poetry run python3 playntell/infer.py --exp_name playntell --inference_dataset_name curated-deezer
 ```